iPhone microphone not working? 7 Ways to fix it!

 These tests will allow you to test both internal microphones and determine if there are any faults or malfunctions.
 Thus, you can pinpoint any underlying problems with your iPhone’s microphone and take appropriate measures to resolve them effectively.

-1. Navigate to Settings → Select Privacy and Security.
+1. Go to to Settings → Select Privacy and Security.

 2. Tap Microphone to view all installed apps that require microphone access.